Divyesh-5981/weather-app-react/README.md

 # Weatherly 🌦️

+## Overview 🚀

+Welcome to Weatherly!
+Your go-to weather app built with HTML, CSS, and JavaScript.
+Stay informed about the weather conditions for any city or country.
+What sets Weatherly apart is its efficient use of local storage, preventing unnecessary API calls for the same location within an hour.

 ## Features 🚀

 - **Real-Time Updates:** Get the latest weather conditions for your location or any city worldwide.